 Viox & Viox has grown and expanded over the years and, in 2015, Viox & Viox constructed a new office headquarters at 466 Erlanger Road.
 The new space allows each of our departments to work collaboratively in a modern open-format office space.
 Just two short years later, Viox & Viox opened a second office on Main Street in Milford, Ohio in order to more fully expand our services into Ohio.

-So, with nearly 75 years of professional consulting under our belt, we have not slowed down one bit.
+So, now with 75 years of professional consulting under our belt, we have not slowed down one bit.
 In fact, we continue to add services and talent.
 Our team of professionals include engineers, surveyors, landscape architects, planners, CAD designers, and administrative staff.
 Our services have expanded to meet the needs of our clients; including traffic engineering and UAS/Drone services.
 We strive to provide the most-up-to-date technology to our clients which include public entities such as cities, counties, townships, and utility companies, as well as private developers such as home builders and large commercial/industrial development companies.

 Back Row, Left to Right:

 A.D.
 Martin, Robert Limmerick, R.C.
 Aldrich, Carl Yochum, J.E.
 Thornton, Noel Walton, H.P.
 Gouge, R. Rauf, Joe Deye